giuliofoletto/rethebes/README.md

 where `<config-file>` is the path of a configuration file.
 See [examples/README.md](examples/README.md) for a guide about configuration files, and pre-made examples.

-Assuming your configuration file instructed `rethebes` to save the measurements results, you can visualize them with
+If your configuration instructed `rethebes` to save the measurements results, you can visualize them with:

 ```
 rethebes analyze <output-file>
 ```

-You can also view a simple comparison of multiple files with
+You can also view a simple comparison of multiple files with:

 ```
 rethebes compare <output-file-1> <output-file-2> ...
 ```

+Analysis and comparison do not need an elevated terminal.

 ## Tricks

 For convenience, if you place your configuration file in the default folder (`~/.rethebes/config/`), you can invoke it via name only, without necessarily including the full path or the extension.
-For instance
+For instance:

 ```
 rethebes run short